PR0Grammar/reggiex/README.md

 # reggiEX
-A RegEx utility library for simple operations
+A RegExp utility library for readable operations